 Something I strongly recommend (preferably before you do your first direct mail campaign) is to get a solid, reliable, cloud-based phone system.
 This will give you a separate business number (so you don't have to give out your personal phone number to the world), it will allow you to create a customized greeting, set up extensions for the different functions of your business, and the ability to send and receive fax messages when needed.

-Cost: Most cloud-based phone systems range in cost from $20 to $40 per month, depending on what features you decide to use (e.g., toll-free and/or vanity numbers) and how often you use it.
+Cost: Most cloud-based phone systems range from $20 to $40 per month, depending on what features you decide to use (e.g., toll-free and/or vanity numbers) and how often you use them.

 It is possible to get a FREE phone number through Google Voice.
 However, this option doesn't allow pre-recorded voicemail greetings longer than 1 minute, it doesn't allow any faxing capabilities, and it doesn't allow any extensions.
-Nevertheless, if your primary goal is to get a separate phone number without paying a dime for it, it's probably the best alternative to a paid phone service.
+Nevertheless, if your primary goal is to get a separate phone number without paying a dime, it's probably the best alternative to a paid phone service.